 Historic Hudson Valley is grateful for SavATree’s long-standing partnership, both in preserving our historic landscapes and teaching the public about their history and care.

-Tarrytown House Estate & Conference Center, just up the hill from Washington Irving’s Sunnyside, was originally two Hudson River estates owned by prominent 19th-century families.
+Tarrytown House Estate on the Hudson, just up the hill from Washington Irving’s Sunnyside, was originally two Hudson River estates owned by prominent 19th-century families.
 In 1964, Robert Schwartz, former New York Bureau Chief for LIFE magazine, converted the two properties to the country’s first commercial conference center.

 Now owned by Destination Hotels & Resorts, Tarrytown House remains the steward of the two estates’ historic mansions, their numerous outbuildings, and 26 acres of hilltop landscape.
 The property recently underwent an $11 million renovation that honors and preserves the sites’ many historic features while unobtrusively adding the modern amenities of a full-service hotel.